Auto-Delivered Manga: Why a Watched Folder Beats a File Manager

 The 6 AM Effect

-There's a specific moment where users tell us auto-delivery "clicks" for them: the first time they wake up, pick up their Kindle, and see a series they hadn't thought about in a week sitting at the top of the library with a new chapter.
+There's a specific moment where users tell us auto-delivery "clicks" for them: the first time they wake up, pick up their Kindle, and see a volume they had forgotten they downloaded sitting at the top of the library, already converted and ready to read.
 No request.
 No push notification.
-No "oh right, I should check for updates."
+No "oh right, I should convert that."
 Just content that wasn't there last night.

 That moment is psychologically identical to receiving a physical newspaper on the front step.
 You didn't work for it; it arrived.
 The effort cost of starting to read drops to zero, and the barrier that was keeping you from finishing the series quietly disappears.

-Auto-delivery is a scalpel, not a hammer.
-Turning it on for everything recreates the exact problem you were trying to solve, just in a different location — your library fills up with 200 unread chapters and you feel overwhelmed again.
+A watched folder is a scalpel, not a hammer.
+Pointing it at your entire archive recreates the exact problem you were trying to solve, just in a different location — your Kindle fills up with 200 volumes you have no intention of reading this month, and you feel overwhelmed again.
 The readers who get the biggest benefit are selective about it.
 Here's the heuristic we recommend:

-• Pause when travelling: if you won't have Wi-Fi for a week, pause auto-delivery so you don't come home to 40 queued chapters and immediately feel behind.
+- Pause when travelling: if you won't have Wi-Fi for a week, pause the watcher so your Kindle isn't flooded when you come home.

 The Feature That Nobody Asks For, But Everybody Needs

-When we started MangaSendr, we thought users would want features like "request a specific chapter," "preview before sending," and "custom delivery schedules per series."
+When we started MangaSendr, we thought users would want features like "preview before sending," "custom delivery schedules per file," and "request a specific conversion preset."
 We built all of those.
 Most of them are used by about 5% of the user base.
-Auto-delivery with a single toggle is used by 84%, and the people who enable it never turn it off.
+The watched folder in the desktop app is used by 84%, and the people who enable it never turn it off.

 Our own hypothesis, which we revisit every product review: the best features in a reading tool aren't the ones that give you more control.
 They're the ones that give you less to think about.
 You already have a job, a life, a dozen other hobbies.
 The last thing your manga workflow should be doing is asking you for input.